immunogenomics/SCENT/README.md

 `SCENT_parallelization.R` is the code necessary for running parallelized SCENT jobs.
-This code needs a `SCENT Object rds` file that contains a list of gene-peak pairs.
+This code needs a `SCENT_Object.rds` file that contains a list of gene-peak pairs.
 To generate this object please follow the SCENT_parallelize.Rmd vignette file.

 The corresponding bash script `parallelizedSCENT.sh` contains a parallelization scheme that is